usgs/shakemap/doc_source/manual4_0/tg_validation.rst

    :width: 700
    :align: left

    Validation Test 0013.
-3 s PSA  map using The epicenter and magnitude of the January 17, 1994, Northridge, California earthquake.
-The coastline and other background features are the result of the site amplification from the Vs30 file.
-The major north-south and east-west divisions are the result of the generic amplification factors.
+3 s PSA  map using the epicenter and magnitude of the January 17, 1994, Northridge, California earthquake.
+The coastline and other background features are the result of site amplification from the Vs30 file.
+The major north-south and east-west divisions are the result of generic amplification factors.